About our Xenon Low Voltage Steel Puck Lights

-- Hardwire Electronic Transformers: have four leads, two of which are connected (hardwired with wire nuts) to power and two of which are connected (hardwired with wire nuts) to the xenon puck lights.
+- Hardwire Electronic Transformers: have four leads, two of which are connected (hardwired with terminal blocks) to power and two of which are connected (hardwired with terminal blocks) to the xenon puck lights.
 Hardwire transformers allows the xenon puck lights to be controlled by a wall dimmer.

 - 3-Level Hinge or Touch Pad Dimmer: for dimming puck lights connected to plug-in transformers

 - Electronic Low Voltage Wall Dimmers: for dimming puck lights connected to hardwire transformers